-The evidence presented here for oscillatory climate modes with planetary-scale teleconnections may have implications for prediction, especially at lead times beyond seasonal ones, for which dynamical models are not yet used.
+The evidence presented here for oscillatory climate modes with planetary-scale teleconnections may have implications for prediction, especially at lead times beyond seasonal ones, for which dynamical models are not yet useful.
 Robertson et al. (2001) demonstrated river-flow predictability up to 4 years in advance for low-flow years on the Paraná River in southeastern South America.
-The predictions were based on an 8-year periodicity in the river flow time series identified using SSA.
+The predictions were based on an 8-year periodicity in the river flow's time series, as identified by SSA.
 Robertson and Mechoso (1998) found this periodicity to be related to SST anomalies in the tropical North Atlantic.
 Further work is required to relate these findings to those of the present paper.